Last Updated: July 13, 2024

 United States of America

-What was Mel Blanc's Net Worth?
+What Was Mel Blanc's Net Worth?

 Mel Blanc was an American voice actor and comedian who had a net worth equal to $25 million at the time of his death in 1989, after adjusting for inflation.
 Mel Blanc's career spanned over 60 years.
 He worked extensively in radio and then became known around the world for voicing characters like Bugs Bunny, Foghorn Leghorn, and Porky Pig, among many others, and earned the nickname "The Man of a Thousand Voices."
-He is arguably the most most prolific voice actor in entertainment history.
+He is arguably the most prolific voice actor in entertainment history.
 Mel Blanc died on July 10, 1989.

 Mel Blanc's Characters